“Together! 2012 is a launch pad rocketing culture in Newham to the skies.” Disability Arts Online

 - Promote disabled artists and their work, both to disabled-majority and to inclusive audiences, in Newham, nationally, and internationally.

-- Promote the development of and capacity build the Disability Arts sector in Newham, through the provision of support and expertise to existing disabled-led arts groups and the development of new groups and organizations.
+- Promote the development of and capacity build the Disability Arts sector in Newham and beyond, through the provision of support and expertise to existing disabled-led arts groups and the development of new groups and organizations.

 - Promote the employment and self-employment of disabled people in the arts, including through the provision of employment, self-employment, training and volunteering opportunities, and the provision of opportunities to promote and sell artists’ and makers’ work.